Set up Elasticsearch service

 - Supports stop words and synonyms

-If you’re upgrading to Magento Commerce 2.1.3, you must change your configuration as discussed in the 2.1.3 Release Notes.
+If you are upgrading to Magento Commerce 2.1.3, you must change your configuration to replace Solr with Elasticsearch as discussed in the 2.1.3 Release Notes.

-Merge and deploy the code to set the configurations for Elasticsearch.
-For information on how these changes affect your environments, see
+For information on how these changes affect your environments, see Services.

 Add Elasticsearch plugins